CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 Once the reverse proxy receives requests, it hands them over to the final receiver, a service.
 If there are replica sets of pods (which is not the case in this project), random ports will be assigned accordingly, and the proxy will perform load balancing over the replicas.

+# 2. Deployment phase: Standing on the shoulders of Giants.